NimonSour/interthread/README.md

 #[interthread::actor(channel=2)]
 impl Pet {
-    // Of course, not in this case, but if
+    // not in this case, but if
     // the types used with `Pet` have different
     // parameters for the `new` method,
-    // simply pass a ready `Self` type.
+    // simply pass a ready `Self` type
+    // like this
-    // Remember, the `new` method is a requirement! pub fn new( pet: Self) -> Self {
+    pub fn new( pet: Self) -> Self {
         pet
     }